Beta-lactams and Methicillin-Resistant Staphylococcus aureus

 PBP2' is encoded by a mecA gene located on the MRSA chromosome and is widely distributed among S. aureus as well as coagulase-negative staphylococci.
 The mecA gene is carried by a novel mobile genetic element, designated staphylococcal cassette chromosome mec – SCCmec that is integrated into the bacterial chromosome.

 The mecA gene is believed to have originated in some coagulase-negative staphylococcal strains and was then transferred into S. aureus, giving rise to MRSA.
-It is likely that SCCmec serves as the carrier of the mecA gene moving across staphylococcal spp. as these mecA genes have never been found without the presence of a SCCmec-like structure.
+It is likely that SCCmec serves as the carrier of the mecA gene moving across staphylococcal species as these mecA genes have never been found without the presence of an SCCmec-like structure.
 Phylogenetic analyses of international collections of MRSA and methicillin-susceptible S. aureus isolates have revealed that methicillin resistance has arisen in five distinct lineages designated SCCmec I – V, which differ in both size and genetic composition.
 In recent years, the gene has continued to evolve so that many MRSA strains are currently resistant to several different antibiotics.